 OKCMLC has designated funds to help pay for GED/ HiSET testing fees.
 Scholarship criteria and instructions to apply are available here.

-GED/ HiSET are the most common tests given for High School Equivalency (HSE) tests.
+GED/ HiSET are the most common tests given for High School Equivalency (HSE) tests in the OKC metro.

 GED/HiSET classes and testing sites:

-OIC of Oklahoma County* offers HSE classes to students age 16 and above.
-Daytime classes are free, and students come at times that work for their schedules between 8am and 4pm, Monday to Friday.
-Evening HSE classes are offered Monday, Tuesday, and Thursday evenings 4:30 to 7:30pm for $40 per month.
+OIC of Oklahoma County* offers HiSET classes to students age 16 and above.
+Daytime classes are free, and students come at times that work for their schedules between 8am and 4pm, Monday to Thursday.
+Evening HiSET classes are offered Monday, Tuesday, and Thursday 4:30 to 7:30pm for $40 per month.
 Students may start at any time of the year.
+An online HiSET class is available for $50 per month.
 Classes meet at 3033 North Walnut Ave., OKC (near the State Capitol).
 There is a $25 enrollment fee.
 To enroll, call 405-235-2651.

 Oklahoma City Community College* offers HSE classes through their Community Outreach & Education division.
 Classes meet in 8-week sessions on M/W or T/R in the morning or evening.
 Classes are offered at locations throughout the OKC Metro.
 To enroll, call 405-682-7873 or 405-682-7562 to reserve a spot in an enrollment orientation.
 Free.

 The Online Academy* through Oklahoma City Community College offers HSE instruction for students who want to work through material online on their own in preparation for the GED/ HiSET test.
 To enroll, call 405-682-7873 to reserve a spot in a pre-enrollment orientation.
 Free.